wilsonmar/wilsonmar.github.io/_posts/2020-05-09-github-actions.md

 1. PROTIP: Protect the master branch so it can't be inadvertently deleted or broken.

 1. PROTIP: Setup required reviews so that any pull requests are double checked by teammates.

-   `on:` specifications inside that file define a scheduled time when the workflow is <strong>triggered</strong>.

-   Alternately, workflows can be triggered by events in or outside GitHub, such as a git push or a scheduled time.